Using AI to improve the human experience

 return None

-Gemini 2.5 Flash is prompted to give an description based on retrieved metadata.
+Gemini 3.1 Flash Lite is prompted to give an description based on retrieved metadata.

 Why: My goal is to make the work feel alive to the viewer.
 Rich descriptions achieve that goal.